 is_alive() function.
 Other than that, entity handles are stable, which means that you can safely store them in your components or elsewhere.

 A disadvantage of small components is that you get more of them in a project.
 This can make it harder to find the components a system needs, especially in large projects with hundreds of components.
 Tools like https://www.flecs.dev/explorer/ can help with finding and documenting components in a project.

 Complex component data

-There is a misconception that ECS components can only contain plain data types, and should not have vectors, or more complex data structures.
+There is a misconception that ECS components can only be plain data types, and should not have vectors, or more complex data structures.
 The reality is more nuanced.
 You may find yourself often needing specialized data structures, and it is perfectly fine to store these in components.

 Queries are the primary method in Flecs for finding the entities for a set of components (or more specifically: a component expression).
 Queries are easy to use, but there a few things to keep in mind.

-Use in/inout/out Modifiers
+Use in/inout/out annotations

 You can further annotate queries with components that are not matched with the query, but that are written using ECS operations (like add, remove, set etc.).
 Such operations are automatically deferred and merged at the end of the frame.
 With annotations you can enforce merging at an earlier point, by specifying that a component modification has been queued.
 When Flecs sees this, it will merge back the modifications before the next read.